Frequently Asked Questions

 After we have received your booking, we will sent you a confirmation.
 You will then need to pay a deposit

 of 20 % of your total cost.
-Full payment must be paid 6 weeks prior to your travel date.
-You can make the payment to a Dutch or Chinese bank account in Euros or in Renminbi.
+Full payment must be paid 3 weeks prior to your travel date.
+There are several ways to make the payment, we can discuss the payment options during the booking fase to see which option is most convenient for you.

 The cancellation charges: